promisepreston/cheat_sheets/git_cheat_sheet.md

-git reset | Reset staging area to match most recent commit, but leave the working directory unchanged | git reset git reset --hard | Reset staging area and working directory to match most recent commit and overwrite all changes in the working directory | git reset --hard git reset `commit` | Reset staging area to the specified commit, but leave the working directory unchanged | git reset `4a0b8b5` git reset --hard `commit` | Reset staging area and working directory to the specified commitand overwrite all changes in the working directory | git reset --hard `4a0b8b5`
+git reset | Reset staging area to match most recent commit, but leave the working directory unchanged | git reset git reset --hard | Reset staging area and working directory to match most recent commit and overwrite all changes in the working directory | git reset --hard git reset `commit` | Reset staging area to the specified commit, but leave the working directory unchanged | git reset `4a0b8b5` git reset --hard `commit` | Reset staging area and working directory to the specified commit and overwrite all changes in the working directory | git reset --hard `4a0b8b5`

 ## Stash Commands
 Command | Description | Example(s)